telvarost/QuickAdditions-StationAPI/README.md

 # QuickAdditions StationAPI Edition for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that adds in features that were requested, but didn't have enough time to make a full fledged mod for the request.
+A StationAPI mod for Minecraft Beta 1.7.3 that adds in features that were requested, but didn't have enough time to make a fully fledged mod for the request.

 # Quick Additions
 Mod now works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!